jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.1 BalanceContrastEnhancement

-Performs a balance contrast enhancement on a colour-composite image of multispectral data..
+Performs a balance contrast enhancement on a colour-composite image of multispectral data.

 *Parameters*: